mrunmayeekumthekar123/AidFirst/README.md

-# AidFirst
+# AidFirst 🏥
 ### Multilingual Medical First-Response Assistant

-AidFirst helps untrained caregivers understand medical emergencies — in any language, on any phone.
+AidFirst helps untrained caregivers understand medical emergencies — in any language, on any phone, without internet.

-Built for the [Gemma 4 Good Hackathon](https://www.kaggle.com/competitions/gemma-4-good-hackathon) by a second-year engineering student from Pune, India.
+Built for the [Gemma 4 Good Hackathon](https://www.kaggle.com/competitions/gemma-4-good-hackathon) by a second-year engineering student.

 ---

 ## The Problem

-In India and across the developing world, medical emergencies happen far from hospitals, far from doctors, and far from anyone who speaks the right language.
-A caregiver — a family member, a neighbor, an ASHA worker — finds themselves next to someone who is sick or unconscious.
-They don't know what's wrong.
-They can't explain it in medical terms.
-And the person who is sick can't explain it either.
+Across the world — in rural villages, remote communities, underserved neighborhoods — medical emergencies happen far from doctors and far from anyone who speaks the right language.
+The person closest to the crisis is almost always untrained.
+A family member.
+A neighbor.
+A community health worker.
+They don't know what to look for.
+They can't explain what they're seeing.
+And in a panic, they have nothing to guide them.

-Nothing exists to help that person in that moment.
-Until now.
+This is not a rare edge case.
+This is everyday life for the majority of the world.

 ---